Miscellaneous Calculators

 10¹⁰⁰ - googol (100 zeros)

-Asamkhyeya is a Sanskrit word that frequently appears in Buddhist texts.
-In Sanskrit, the term "asamkhyeya" literally means "innumerable" in the sense of "endless."
-It is also the title of the Hindu deities Vishnu and Shiva.
+Asamkhyeya is a Sanskrit word frequently found in ancient Buddhist texts.
+In Sanskrit, the term literally translates to "innumerable" in the sense of being "endless."
+It is also an alternate title used for the Hindu deities Vishnu and Shiva.

-The way large numbers are named can be quite different depending on where you are.
+The way vast numbers are named varies significantly depending on your geographical location.

-In traditional British usage, known as the long scale, unique names were given to each power of one million.
-For instance, 1,000,000 was called "1 million," 1,000,000² was "1 billion," 1,000,000³ was "1 trillion," and so on.
-This system was influenced by French usage and has similarities to the system documented by a French mathematician Nicolas Chuquet.
+In traditional British usage—known as the "long scale"—unique names were assigned to each power of one million.
+For instance, 1,000,000 was called "one million," 1,000,000² was "one billion," 1,000,000³ was "one trillion," and so on.
+This system was heavily influenced by French mathematical usage and shares similarities with a framework documented by French mathematician Nicolas Chuquet.

-This short-scale system was widely used in the financial world, largely due to the influence of the US dollar.
-Later this system was adopted for official United Nations documents.
+This short-scale system became the dominant standard in the global financial world, largely driven by the overwhelming influence of the U.S. dollar.
+Eventually, this specific system was officially adopted for standard United Nations documents.

-In 1948, France, which originally popularized the short scale worldwide, reverted to using the long scale.
+Interestingly, in 1948, France—the country that originally popularized the short scale worldwide—reverted to using the long-scale system.

-The American system is used in the United States, Canada, Great Britain, Greece, and Turkey.
+Today, the American short-scale system is officially used in the United States, Canada, the United Kingdom, Greece, and Turkey.

 Number American system European system